 This is a course in mathematical content, not in teaching methods.
+You are learning mathematics, not how to teach mathematics.
 That said, I will try to model some techniques and principles that will hopefully prove helpful to you as you work and play with children who are learning mathematics.
 Some general guiding principles of the course will be:

 - Mathematics is about "sense-making," not memorization.
 Therefore, you should not consider your professor or a textbook to be the source of mathematical authority.
-Rather, a compelling, logical argument should be what convinces you that something is right. - No one (logically sound) way to solve a problem is any more correct than another.
+Rather, a compelling, logical argument should be what convinces you that something is right. - No one, logically sound, way to solve a problem is any more correct than another.
 Therefore, be open to new ways of thinking about old problems, and don't give up on a method that seems to work for you unless you find out otherwise. - The best teachers understand how people learn new things.
 Therefore, pay close attention to how you conceptualize a problem, gather evidence, and build strategies to solve it.
 This mirror on yourself is your best example as you develop an understanding of how people learn mathematics.